Trend Forum

 MIDLAYER

-These textiles are intended for use between the outer- and base layers.
-They are used for warmth retention and include mainly fleece, spacer or other knitted fabrics.
-They can be brushed or bonded, but cannot be coated or laminated.
+These textiles are designed for use between the outer and base layers, primarily serving to retain warmth.
+They predominantly consist of fleece, spacer, or other knitted fabrics.
+These materials may be brushed or bonded, but they must not be coated or laminated.

 SOFTSHELL & OUTER MIDLAYER